 The Registry is voluntary and patients must Opt-In to have their forms included

-Health care providers must complete the necessary agreements below
+Health care organizations/agencies must complete the first three documents below

 and FAX them to the e-Directive Registry at 304-293-7442 to be granted access.

 If completed forms are older and do not contain the Opt-In box, they can still be submitted by completing the WV e-Directive Registry signup form.
 Advance directives forms can be downloaded from this website under the Public and Health Care Professional tabs and going to Forms.

 West Virginians or their health care providers can FAX their forms to the Registry at 304-293-7442, or they can mail a copy of them to: WV Center for End-of-Life Care, P O Box 9022, Morgantown, WV 26506.

 If forms are submitted to the Registry and then changed or revoked, please notify the Registry and as appropriate supply current forms to the Registry.